 “6 same place?” he said disbelievingly.
 His attention was one hundred percent on the phone now.
 He looked down at me.
 “Who’s ‘Em’?”

 I was lost.
 Had I just got a message while I was home?
 Had I not felt it arrive?
 Did Emily want to meet me tonight at 6pm in the tree-house?
 I was too confused to carry on hitting him.
 Si just looked down at me, amazed.

-“You so funny” suddenly dinged on my screen.
+“You so funny!” suddenly dinged on my screen.
 Emily was sitting with her phone right now!
-I still couldn’t breath.
+I still couldn’t breathe.
 What could I possibly say to make this okay?

 Si laughed when I knocked on his bedroom door.
 I was freshly showered and was just in clean underwear.
 I slipped in.

 “Nearly six,” he observed coolly.
 “So, ‘Em’ going to help you bate?” he smirked.

 “Fuck you,” I replied, my heart hardening as he reminded me of what he had just done.

 “No thanks, dump denter,” he batted back, the brotherly banter wasting time and achieving nothing.

 There was a pause.
 “Can I borrow a t-shirt and hoodie?”
 I asked timidly.

 “Yeah sure.
 See, that wasn’t so hard was it?”
 Si said evenly and bounced off his bed.
 He started rummaging in his wardrobe.
 He picked out a trendy, black hoodie with some white motif of some hard-rock band on it and threw it at me.
 “Wear a black t-shirt, or don’t wear any fucking t-shirt” he instructed me.
 “Do you have any ripped jeans?”